Reviews You Can Rely On

 Credit: Dom Rickicki

-The Barryvox S – with the second longest recorded range of 55 meters – also struggled with locking into an accurate signal at the maximum extent of its range.
-Though compared to the Neo BT Pro, with which we would have to fully stop to try and let the beacon catch up, the slight range issues with the Barryvox S hardly interrupted our search.
-We also noted that beacons with shorter ranges – like those from Black Diamond and BCA – were the most reliable at the extent of their range, which was, interestingly, right around 45 meters.
+Interestingly, we are finding most of the new long-range beacons suffer a bit with consistency at the maximum extent of their range.
+The Barryvox S2, which had the second-longest recorded range of 65 meters, also struggled to lock into an accurate signal.
+Unlike the Neo BT Pro – with which we would have to fully stop to try and let the beacon catch up – the slight range discrepancies with the Barryvox S2 hardly interrupted our search.
+We also noted that beacons with shorter ranges – like those from Black Diamond and BCA – were the most reliable at the extent of their range, which was, as it turned out, right around 45 meters.

 avalanche beacon - the quicker you pick up a signal the sooner you can start moving...